youngsjjn/MemSeg/README.md

 Here, the example is for training or testing on "ResNet50 + Deeplabv3".
 If you want to train other networks, please change "deeplab50" or "deeplab50mem" as a postfix of a config file name.

-For example, train "ResNet18 + PSPNet":
+For example, train "ResNet18 + PSPNet" with the memory module:
 ```
 sh tool/train_mem.sh rugd pspnet18mem
 ```